If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 But if

-you could in fact make the time, as a salesperson for happiness, and a philosopher, I ask:
+you could in fact come soon, if you do have the time (or if you could MAKE the time), as a salesperson for happiness, and a philosopher, I ask:

 What kind of life is one where there’s no time for your own fun?